Effective-Immediately/effective-immediately/README.md

 - [Harvard Business Review on managing layoffs with compassion](https://hbr.org/2020/04/how-to-manage-coronavirus-layoffs-with-compassion?ab=hero-main-text)

 #### After layoffs
-Coming soon! (seriously: we wrote a whole blog post about our experience that we'll link here when it's published)
+We're biased, but we recommend reading about our experience [running an outplacement team](https://triplebyte.com/blog/effective-immediately-supporting-your-people-after-layoffs) after Triplebyte's layoffs.
+- Here is our [tl;dr checklist](https://docs.google.com/document/d/1Uzx_kQLhM2DxujNN-V1dGajcBnHVKixGbts3b8jKZeA/edit) of that work, which contains links to templates you can use and documentation we wrote.

 #### Still hiring?
 If your company is unaffected by layoffs, or if layoffs did not impact hiring needs in other departments, you can do a few things to contribute toward industry-wide solutions: